cyrex562/zeromq/old/builds/zos/README.md

-If `SIGPIPE` is required for normal operation it is recommended that the application install a signal handler that flags the signal was received, and allows the application main loop to determine if it was received for one of its own file descriptors -- and ignores it if it none of the applications own file descriptors seems to have changed.
+If `SIGPIPE` is required for normal operation it is recommended that the application install a signal handler that flags the signal was received, and allows the application main loop to determine if it was received for one of its Own file descriptors -- and ignores it if it none of the applications Own file descriptors seems to have changed.

 Linking to the `libzmq.a` static library will pull in substantially all of the library code, which will add about 4MB to the application